All Episodes

 I was under the belief that the justices debated cases as they came in.

-I knew the procedure to they agree to take a case to hear a case, and at some point they go into the chambers and they and they vote.
+They agree to take a case, to hear a case, and at some point they go into the chambers and they vote.

-And for some reason I assume there's always debating horse trading, maybe not horse trading, but debating.
+And for some reason, I assume there's always debating, horse trading, maybe not horse trading, but debating.

-I I always had the impression that there was persuasion that went on in there, case after case after case, maybe not every case, but that justices feel passionately about cases, many of them that come before them.
+I always had the impression that there was persuasion that went on in there, case after case after case, maybe not every case, but that justices feel passionately about cases, many of them that come before them.

-And I thought maybe if the passion was such that they would actually try to persuade other justices to agree in in verbal debate.
+And I thought maybe if the passion was such that they would actually try to persuade other justices to agree in verbal debate.

-I'm gonna change their mind.
+He said, I'm going to change their mind.

-They're not gonna change their mind.
+They're not going to change their mind.

 And he meant the liberal justices.

-They're not gonna change their mind.
+They're not going to change their mind.

-We don't do that, that doesn't happen.
+We don't do that.

-We go and vote, we write our opinions.
+We write our opinions.

 There may be some changing of minds along the way, but no, no, no.

-Now he wasn't referring to uh all justices.
+Now, he wasn't referring to all justices.

-We didn't, he didn't mention any names, and even if he had, I wouldn't repeat those here.
+He didn't mention any names, and even if he had, I wouldn't repeat those here.

 If you had a chance to have those questions answered, he would be exactly what you would hope he would be.

-Rock solid, committed, uh devout, confident, humorous.
+Rock solid, committed, devout, confident, humorous.

-New Year's Eve with Ruth Bader Ginsburg and her late husband that shared a common love and appreciation for for opera.
+New Year's Eve with Ruth Bader Ginsburg and her late husband that shared a common love and appreciation for opera.

 And I don't know how many people to this day still think that there is, but I can only tell you what he told me.

-They're not gonna they're not gonna change their mind.
+They're not going to change their mind.

 He made it clear that it was pointless to try.